microsoft/Intune-Config-Frameworks/iOS/Supervised/README.md

-# iOS/iPadOS Security Configuration Framework
+# iOS/iPadOS Security Configuration Framework - Supervised devices

 As mobile usage becomes more prevalent in your organizations, so does the need to protect your work or school data on those devices.
 One method used to protect that data is through device enrollment.
 Device enrollment enables organizations to deploy compliance policies (PIN strength, jailbreak/root validation, etc.), as well as configuration policies (WIFI, certificates, VPN, etc.).
 Device enrollment also enables organizations to manage app lifecycle.